-The canal water level was varied to determine the static water level at which the calculated factor of safety would be equal to 1.0, with a gap.
-Calculated water levels for factors of safety equal to 1.0 for the cracked condition vary from 9.8 ft to 10.6 ft, as compared with a water level of 6.7 ft to 7.7 ft when the I-wall began leaning based on the eyewitness report.
-It appears that water level in the canal rose until the breach fully open just prior to 9:00 AM when the elevation in the canal was between 9.5 and 10.5 ft.
+The canal water level was varied to determine the static water level at which the calculated factor of safety would be equal to 1.0, with a crack.
+Calculated water levels for factors of safety equal to 1.0 for the cracked condition vary from 9.8 ft to 10.6 ft, as compared with a water level of 6.7 ft to 7.7 ft when failure began based on the eyewitness report.
+It appears that wave effects might raise the effective water level at the time of failure by as much as 2.0 ft, to 8.7 ft to 9.7 ft.
+In this case the water levels for F = 1.00 would exceed the observed water level at the time of failure by 0.1 ft to 1.9 feet.